shiftcurrency/shift-wallet/README.md

 ## Usage

-SHIFT v2.4.1 is required to be running for Etherwall to work.
+Gshift v2.5.0 is required to be running for Etherwall to work.

 Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.